 - This paper attributes observed levels of U.S. inequality to life-cycle effects in conjunction with heterogeneous life-cycle productivity profiles. - All households in this model, regardless of their assigned life-cycle productivity profile, face a problem of smoothing life-cycle consumption in a world with a credit market friction, "non-state contingent nominal contracting." - The monetary authority can remove this impediment to life-cycle consumption smoothing for all households: "optimal monetary policy for the masses." - Does monetary policy affect inequality?
-Yes, it improves consumption allocations.
+Yes, it improves consumption allocations, alters the asset holding distribution and alters the income distribution by altering hours worked.